Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/components/navs-tabs.md

 Take that same HTML, but use `.nav-pills` instead:

 {{< design-callout-alert >}}
-This variant should not be used because it is a button component in the Orange Design System specifications.
+This variant should not be used because it should be a `<button>` component in the Orange Design System specifications.
 {{< /design-callout-alert >}}

 {{< example >}}